jessemonroy650/mobileui-popup/README.md

 **placement**

-* position:absolute; - places the box relative to its closest positioned ancestor or to the containing block (the screen or 'view port' in this case)
+* position:fixed; - places the box at a specified position relative to the screen's viewport and don't move it when scrolled.
+(See [Mozilla](https://developer.mozilla.org/en-US/docs/Web/CSS/position))
 * left:50px; - 50 px from the left
 * top:50px; - 50 px from the top